theoden8/emu-automaton/README.md

 * c++17
 * opengl 4, glew, glfw3
+* clang++

-# Implementations
+# Implementation

-Currently, the implementation uses a double-buffer of two GL_R8 textures of size proportional to the size of window.
+Currently, the implementation uses a double-buffer of two GL_R8 textures of sizes proportional to the size of window.

 An implementation using GLSL compute shader is attempted, but is not successful yet.